Home

 Method:-

 I’m sure you’re getting used to this now.
 Insert the garlic pegs using a sharp knife to make incisions into the meat.
-Mix the other ingredients together in a bow and rub away.
+Mix the other ingredients together in a bowl and rub away then let the meat rest for 1 hour whilst the rub works its magic.

 Insert the spit rod and off you go!
 Don’t forget the value you add to all of these barbecue roast beef recipes - keep on basting!